Eurovision 2023: Here are the first 10 finalists – DW – 05/10/2023

 In addition to the British-Albanian singer Rita Ora, the former Ukrainian ESC participant Aljosha (2010) also performed during the interlude.
 She covered the Duran Duran hit "Ordinary World" together with Liverpool singer Rebecca Ferguson, offering an impressive version that referred to Russia's war of aggression in Ukraine through emotional visuals.

-The British hosts are putting great efforts into promoting Ukraine.
+The British hosts have put great efforts into promoting Ukraine.
 Liverpool is stepping in as the organizer of this year's Eurovision Song Contest instead of Ukraine, which won last year with Kalush Orchestra but could not host a music competition of this magnitude during the war.

 New rules